Sergio Vega (singer)

 José Sergio Vega Cuamea (September 12, 1969 – June 26, 2010), better known by his stage name "El Shaka", was a regional Mexican singer.
 He was born in Ejido Hornos, Sonora, located near Ciudad Obregón in Mexico.
 On June 26, 2010, he was killed by gunfire in the Mexican state of Sinaloa after a car chase.
 The assailants pursued Sergio Vega for a distance, shooting at him and his passenger Montiel Sergio Ávila 30 times.
 He was killed and Ávila was seriously injured.
-Vega had recently increased his security because of other celebrity deaths like that of Sergio Gómez.
+Vega had recently increased his security because of murder of other celebrities like Sergio Gómez.

 Career

 Vega, eighth of thirteen children, immigrated to the United States in 1988.
 In 1989, while living in Phoenix, Arizona, he joined his brother's group Los Hermanos Vega as a singer and bajo sextist, which signed with Joey Records and had several hits such as "Corazón de Oropel" and "El Rayo de Sinaloa".

 In 1994, after five years with the group and following a falling out with his brothers, Vega decided to leave, forming another group called Los Rayos del Norte, and signing with Digital Universal.
 This group had hits such as "Las Parcelas de Mendoza", "El Dólar Doblado", "El Ayudante", "Olor a Hierba", "Eres mi Estrella", and "Ayúdame a Vivir".

 After three years under this name Vega decided, for publicity reasons, to change the name of his group to Sergio Vega y Sus Shakas Del Norte, which it has remained to the present day.
 Two of his most recent album releases included Me Gusta Estar Contigo (2004), and Cuando El Sol Salga Al Reves (2007) and his latest album El Jefe De Plazas (2008) with hits like "Disculpe Usted" and "Que Se Mueran Los Feos".